Carry-on Restrictions Guide: What You Can Bring 2025

 • Liquid medicines (up to 100 ml / 3.4 oz)

-• Hypodermic syringes, with supporting medical documentation, and declared before boarding
+• Hypodermic syringes, declared before boarding

 • Inhalers, declare to the officers first